Why Choose Lakeside Fire Protection District?

 Interested in becoming a Firefighter/Paramedic?

-If you are interested in applying for a firefighter/paramedic position, we encourage you to send an e-mail to place your name on the pre-examination notification list.
-You will be notified prior to the process to file a current application and begin the examination process.
+If you are interested in applying for a firefighter/paramedic position, we encourage you to fill out our employment interest form to place your name on an interest list.
+You will be notified on when to file an application and prepare for the examination process.

 In 2010, the Lakeside Fire Protection District initiated a reserve firefighter program and is one of the few agencies within San Diego County to continue to offer this opportunity.